 The following is useful and important information to help guide you to keeping yourself safe.

 How To Know If Your Home Has Lead-based Paint

-Knowing if your Home contains Lead-Based Paint will provide you with the safety in knowing you can breathe easier.
-Here’s a few questions to ask yourself so that you can tell if you have lead-based paints in your house.
+Knowing if your home contains lead paint will provide you with the safety in knowing you can breathe easier.

 - Was your home built before 1960